lmfit/uncertainties/doc/user_guide.rst

 The capabilities of the :mod:`uncertainties` package in terms of array handling are detailed in :doc:`numpy_guide`.

-Details about the theory behind this package are given in the :doc:`tech_guide`.
+Details about the theory behind this package and implementation information are given in the
+:doc:`tech_guide`.

 .. _NumPy: http://numpy.scipy.org/